ermongroup/ncsn/README.md

 |CIFAR-10 |  ![CIFAR10](assets/cifar10_large.gif)|

 ### Evaluation
 Please refer to Appendix B.2 of our paper for details on hyperparameters and model selection.
-When computing inception and FID scores, we first generate images from our model, and use the [official code from OpenAI](https://github.com/openai/improved-gan/tree/master/inception_score) and the [original code from TTUR authors](https://github.com/bioinf-jku/TTUR) for computing the scores.
+When computing inception and FID scores, we first generate images from our model, and use the [official code from OpenAI](https://github.com/openai/improved-gan/tree/master/inception_score) and the [original code from TTUR authors](https://github.com/bioinf-jku/TTUR) to obtain the scores.

 ## References